Sing from Your Heart: Prioritizing Wellness and Joy Over Perfection

 The basis of my voice coaching grew on the principles of two complementary schools of singing: 1) The School Of Uncovering The Voice (Werbeck) and the Czech Singing School by Rudolf Vasek.
 I received training in these methods between the years 2009 and 2012.
 It was during the time I had to recover and re-train my voice that suffered from Hyperkinetic (hyperfunction) Dysphonia.
 (The disorder is often found in vocal professionals faced with high vocal requirements.)

 In 2013, I came up with the seven processes of singing that I described in my book On The Wings of Voice.
 As I mentioned earlier, this was a way to structure and organise my coaching around singing as a living process.
 You might think that’s obvious but the common approach to voice coaching is based on a rather mechanistic view of the human voice.
-That’s the type of coaching I received as a young woman which lead me to experience a loss of my voice – similarly to Mrs Werbeck.
+That’s the type of coaching I received as a young woman which lead me to experience a loss of my voice – similar to Mrs Werbeck.

-The seven processes of singing are not only useful for structuring singing exercises and activities, they also serve very well to explain how different aspects of singing support health and vitality.
+The seven processes of singing are not only useful for structuring singing exercises and activities, but they also serve very well to explain how different aspects of singing support health and vitality.

 Luckily, happiness and health are finally getting support through “hard” science.
 Nowadays, there is technology in place for measuring the impact of singing in the body both energetically and biochemically.
 This will hopefully lead to a revival of singing for joy and wellbeing, something that our ancestors did instinctively without the backing of science.